Privacy and Cookies Policy

 - GDPR: Fralenuvole.art is compliant to the General Data Protection Regulation.

-The following user feedback tools will collect some data only if you interact with them:
+The following feedback tools will collect some data only if you interact with them:

-In order for us to provide our services to you, it is sometimes necessary for us to collect or process anonymized information about you, in one or more of the following forms:
+In order to provide our services to you, it is sometimes necessary for us to collect or process anonymized information about you, in one or more of the following forms:

 - Information that you provide to us directly, such as in the situation where you complete an online form or send us a message via our website;

 - Information that is automatically sent to us by your computer’s internet browser when you visit our website, such as your computer’s technical address (or ‘IP address’) or information about which particular internet browser you are using and so on;

 - Anonymized and aggregated information about how visitors use our website, such as which pages are visited, how frequently the website is visited and so forth.